lmullen/jsr/_source/issues/vol15/rohrer.markdown

     their inability to recall many details from so long in the past.
     Thus, it is the interviews taken from persons born in that 15 year window (1845–1860) which comprise the most usable portion of the W.P.A. collection.
-See Escott, Slavery Remembered.
-On the 1930s African-American experience in the South, see Kenneth J. Bindas, Remembering the Great Depression in the Rural South (Gainesville:
+See Escott, *Slavery Remembered*.
+On the 1930s African-American experience in the South, see Kenneth J. Bindas, *Remembering the Great Depression in the Rural South* (Gainesville:
-    University Press of Florida, 2009); Douglas A. Blackmon, Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II (New York: Doubleday, 2008); James C. Cobb, The Most Southern Place on Earth: The Mississippi Delta and the Roots of Regional Identity (New York: Oxford University Press, 1992); Robin
+    University Press of Florida, 2009); Douglas A. Blackmon, *Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II* (New York: Doubleday, 2008); James C. Cobb, *The Most Southern Place on Earth: The Mississippi Delta and the Roots of Regional Identity* (New York: Oxford University Press, 1992); Robin
-    D. G. Kelley, Hammer and Hoe: Alabama Communists During the Great Depression (Chapel Hill: University of North Carolina Press, 1990);
+    D. G. Kelley, *Hammer and Hoe: Alabama Communists During the Great Depression* (Chapel Hill: University of North Carolina Press, 1990);
-    and Jay R. Mandle, Not Slave, Not Free: The African American Economic Experience Since the Civil War (Durham: Duke University Press, 1992).
+    and Jay R. Mandle, *Not Slave, Not Free: The African American Economic Experience Since the Civil War* (Durham: Duke University Press, 1992).

 [^26]: Other scholars have made similar arguments.
 See Ira Berlin, Marc
-    Favreau, and Steven F. Millers, eds., Remembering Slavery: African Americans Talk About Their Personal Experiences of Slavery and Freedom (New York: The New Press, 1998); and Escott, Slavery Remembered.
+    Favreau, and Steven F. Millers, eds., *Remembering Slavery: African Americans Talk About Their Personal Experiences of Slavery and Freedom* (New York: The New Press, 1998); and Escott, *Slavery Remembered*.

 [^27]: James C. Scott explores the ways by which subordinate or
     subaltern peoples resist authority.
 More specifically, Scott provides scholars with a theoretical approach to read, interpret, and ultimately appreciate the words or actions of subordinate individuals, for example, ex-slaves.
-He assigns the term public transcript to describe the open, public interactions between dominators and oppressed and the term hidden transcript for the critique of power that goes on "offstage," about which those in power are typically clueless.
+He assigns the term *public transcript* to describe the open, public interactions between dominators and oppressed and the term *hidden transcript* for the critique of power that goes on "offstage," about which those in power are typically clueless.
 Thus, in order to study the systems of domination and the voices of subordinates, Scott maintains that scholars must pay careful attention to what lies beneath the surface of evident, public behavior.
-According to Scott, those who are oppressed typically accept their domination in public—perhaps out of fear if nothing else—but they will far more openly question their domination offstage.
+According to Scott, those who are oppressed typically accept their domination *in public*—perhaps out of fear if nothing else—but they will far more openly question their domination offstage.
 If one accepts Scott's theoretical framework and applies it to the ex-slaves considered in this article, one